redtexts/texts/antagonism_1999_bordiga_vs_pannekoek.md

 Rachleff, Peter, "Soviet and Factory Committees in the Russian Revolution", In _Radical America_ Vol 8 #6, November-December 1994

-Rubel, Maximillian and Crump, John, _Non-Market Socialism in the 19th and 20th Centuries_, Macmillan, 1987
+Rubel, Maximilien and Crump, John, _Non-Market Socialism in the 19th and 20th Centuries_, Macmillan, 1987

 Rühle, Otto, "From the Bourgeois to the Proletarian Revolution",